This is a never-released version of Stompin at the Savoy

 low-E-string that he would later use on a couple of other versions of the tune.

-While the open E is sounding in the background he takes an incredibly fast E7 run, then goes on to the A7 measure.
+While the open E is sounding in the background he continues the solo with an E7 run, then goes on to the A7 measure.

 On the last eight bars of the chorus (A section again), CC plays a variation on

 the first chorus of the trumpet solo on Honeysuckle Rose (Up on Teddys

 Hill).
 The sextet doesnt actually play the theme on the second half of